LostProperty/Github-Issues/README.rst

 Github Issues
 =============

-Source code for http://github-issues.lostpropertyhq.com let's users log-in with their Github account and export repo issues as excel documents.
+Source code for http://github-issues.lostpropertyhq.com lets users log-in with their Github account and export repo issues as excel documents.

 Getting set-up for development
 ------------------------------